adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Parameters to weights

-`weightsToParameters()` and `parametersToWeights()` is responsible to serialize our weights to a format that can be communicated and understood by the server during federated learning.
-To learn more about this, check out our <doc:Configure-Serialization> tutorial.
+`weightsToParameters()` and `parametersToWeights()` are responsible for serializing our weights to a format that the server can communicate and understand during federated learning.
+Check out our <doc:Configure-Serialization> tutorial to learn more about this.

 ### Run local machine learning pipeline